Leading order relativistic chiral nucleon-nucleon interaction: Theoretical framework

-where $\xi_{N}=4\pi N_p^2 N_{p'}^2$, $R_p=|\vec{p}|/\epsilon_p$, and $R_{p'}=|\vec{p}'|/\epsilon_{p'}$.
+where $\xi_{N}=4\pi N_p^2 N_{p'}^2$, $R_p=|\bm{p}|/\epsilon_p$, and $R_{p'}=|\bm{p}'|/\epsilon_{p'}$.
 The seven combinations of $C_{S,A,V,AV,T}$ are

-One can see that $V_\mathrm{CTP}$ contributes to all partial waves with $J=0$, $1$, different from the (modified) Weinberg approach, where the contact terms only contribute to the $^1S_0$ and $^3S_1$ partial waves.
-We note that the LO relativistic corrections in $V_{1S0}$ and $V_{3P0}$ have the same form as those introduced in the ``renormalization group invariant'' formulation~\cite{Nogga:2005hy,Birse:2005um,Valderrama:2009ei,Long:2012ve}.
-For the OPEP, one can repeat the above procedure to obtain the corresponding potentials, and the covariant power counting also introduces some relativistic corrections of nominally high-order in the (modified) Weinberg power counting.
+$V_\mathrm{CTP}$ contributes to all partial waves with $J=0$, $1$, different from the (modified) Weinberg approach, where the contact terms only contribute to the $^1S_0$ and $^3S_1$ partial waves.
+The LO relativistic corrections in $V_{1S0}$ and $V_{3P0}$ have the same form as those introduced in the ``renormalization group invariant'' formulation~\cite{Nogga:2005hy,Birse:2005um,Valderrama:2009ei,Long:2012ve}.

+For the OPEP, one can repeat the above procedure to obtain the partial wave potentials for all angular momenta $J \geq 0$.
+Besides, in order to include the retardation effect in the OPEP, consistent with the assumption of the Kadyshevsky equation, the following two types of integrals are needed, containing the Legendre polynomials $P_J$,